 Håvard Gimse, Piano

-Håvard was born in Kongsvinger, east of Oslo.
-He studied at the Hochschule der Künste Berlin with Hans Leygraf and later with Jiri Hlinka in Norway.
-His victory at the Jugend Musiziert Competition in 1987 was the first in a string of major accolades to come his way.
-He won the Steinway Prize in 1995, the Grieg Prize in 1996, the Sibelius Prize in 2004 and the Norwegian Critics Prize for his performances of Beethoven’s Cello Sonatas with Truls Mørk at the 2011 Bergen International Festival.
+Gimse’s victory and 1:st prize at the Jugend Musiziert Competition in Frankfurt in 1987 was the last competition he did, but the first in a string of major accolades to come his way.
+He won the Steinway Prize in 1995, the Grieg Prize in 1996, the Sibelius Prize in 2004, Norwegian Critics Prize for his performances of Beethoven’s Cello Sonatas with Truls Mörk at the 2011 Bergen International Festival, and just some months ago the “Lindeman Prize” which is considered to be the most important musical award in Norway.

 Bach: Concerto No. 5 f-moll